riya78-cyborg/subfuzzerX/README.md

 wp-config.php
 You can modify or expand this wordlist anytime.

-📚 Author
+# 📚 Author
-👩‍💻 Riya Nair — Cybersecurity Researcher, Instructor, and Code Reviewer Follow for more tools and security content.
+👩‍💻 Riya Nair — Cybersecurity Researcher
+Follow for more tools and security content.